By Ilana Newman, The Daily Yonder Read more

 “It took a true community collaboration to transform these traffic signal boxes,” says Charles Whitson, executive director of Taos MainStreet.
 “This was an amazing public art project and we are thrilled with the results.”

 The initiative began with a $5,500 grant from New Mexico Clean and Beautiful—matched by the Town of Taos—which gave Taos MainStreet the initial funding to hire supervising artist Jackie Kolbenschlag and put out a call for submissions.
-Initially, though, artist submissions were slow, so Taos MainStreet contacted the LOR Foundation, which made a $3,200 grant that enabled them to increase their marketing efforts and offer $100 stipends to each artist whose design was selected.
+Initially, though, artist submissions were slow, so Taos MainStreet contacted the LOR Foundation, which made a $3,200 grant that enabled them to hire a social media marketing agency to increase their marketing efforts and offer $100 stipends to each artist whose design was selected.
 Those efforts paid off, as nearly two dozen local artists came forward to participate.
 Throughout the year, Kolbenschlag worked with Acorn Graphics to print and install the wraps throughout the county—an effort that helps highlight local artists and beautify the streets.

 After several months of work, 18 traffic signal boxes throughout Taos County have been transformed.
 Scroll through the gallery of transformed boxes below.